-Map D8 Crawford Bay Shotgun with Shot Only Area (situate in MU 4-6)
+Map D8 Crawford Bay Shotgun with Shot Only Area (situate in MU 4-6).

 Map D9 Creston Archery Season Special Area for either sex white-tailed deer (situate in MU 4-6).
-Bow and arrow only season from Dec I to Dec 31.
+Bow and arrow only season from Dec I to Dec 20 for the purpose of hunting.
+Hatched area closed to all motor vehicles at all times from Dec 1 to Apr.
+15 and closed year round to the use of motor vehicles for the purpose of hunting. (situate in MU 4-18).